Dependence model assessment and selection with DecoupleNets: Introduction

-If $\bm{U}\sim C$ for any $d$-dimensional copula $C$, the central idea of this work is to introduce a \emph{DecoupleNet}, a neural network to be specified later, which maps $\bm{U}$ to $\bm{U}'\sim\U(0,1)^{d'}$ for $d'\le d$.
+If $\bm{U}\sim C$ for a $d$-dimensional copula $C$, the central idea of our paper is to introduce a \emph{DecoupleNet}, a neural network to be specified later, which maps $\bm{U}$ to $\bm{U}'\sim\U(0,1)^{d'}$ for $d'\le d$.
 The flexibility of DecoupleNets allows us to learn transformations not only from any (non-tractable) parametric copula $C$, but also from any underlying empirical copula of a given dataset.
-DecoupleNets thus yield numerical and graphical tools for answering the question
+A DecoupleNet is thus a natural tool for answering the question

 In Section~\ref{sec:decouplenets} we introduce DecoupleNets and our approach for dependence model assessment and selection.
-As a high-level and easy to grasp graphical example for $d=d'=2$ in this introduction, we trained a DecoupleNet, denoted by $D^{C^t_{4,0.4}}_{2,2}$, on a sample of size 50\,000 from a bivariate $t$ copula with $\nu=4$ degrees of freedom and Kendall's tau being $\tau=0.4$; in short, $C=C^t_{\nu,\tau}=C^t_{4,0.4}$.
+As a high-level and easy to grasp graphical example for $d=d'=2$ in this introduction, we trained a DecoupleNet, denoted by $D^{C^t_{4,0.4}}_{2,2}$, on a sample of size 50\,000 from a bivariate $t$ copula with $\nu=4$ degrees of freedom and Kendall's tau being $\tau=0.4$; in short, $C=C^t_{\nu,\tau}=C^t_{4,0.4}$ (for notational ease, we omit incorporting the dimension in the notation of copulas in this work, as it should be clear from the context).
 The top left plot of Figure~\ref{fig:basic:ex} shows a (new) sample of size $\ngen=5000$ from this copula.